Extremal Bounds for Bootstrap Percolation in the Hypercube: General Grids

-Applying the inductive hypothesis and Definition~\ref{recursion}, we see that $|E(F)| = w_1+w_2+y = w$, as required.
+as required.
 To see that $F$ is weakly $(G,S_{r+1})$-saturated, we add the edges of $E(G)\backslash E(F)$ to $F$ in three stages.
 First, by definition of $F_1$, we can add the edges that are not present in $E(F_1)$ in such a way that every added edge completes a copy of $S_{r+1}$ in $G_1$.
 Next, we can add the edges of the form $e(v,\tau)$, where $v\notin Y$ and $v_d = a_d -1$, in any order.
 By definition of $Y$, we see that every such $v$ has at least $r$ neighbours in $G_1$.
 As every edge in $E(G_1)$ has already been added, the addition of $e(v,\tau)$ completes a copy of $S_{r+1}$ in $G$.
 Finally, we add the edges of $G_2$ that are not present in $F_2$ in such a way that each added edge completes a copy of $S_r$ in $G_2$.
 Every such edge completes a copy of $S_{r+1}$ in $G$ since every vertex in $G_2$ has a neighbour in $G_1$ and every edge between $G_1$ and $G_2$ is already present.
 Thus, (\ref{Gwsat}) holds.

 It remains to find a collection $\{f_e: e \in E(G)\}$ satisfying (\ref{Gsatisfied}) and (\ref{GbigDim}).
 Let $\pi:X \rightarrow \mathbb{R}^{2d-2}$ be the projection defined by $\pi:(x_1, \ldots, x_{2d}) \mapsto (x_1,\ldots, x_{2d -2})$.
 Let $z$ be a fixed vector of $X$ such that $\bar{\tau}\in \supp\left(z\right)$ and define $T_{z}:X\to X$ by